Mark-Anthony Turnage

-Mark-Anthony Turnage CBE (born 10 June 1960) is a British composer of classical music.
+Mark-Anthony Turnage (born 10 June 1960) is an English composer of contemporary classical music.

-Biography

-Turnage was born in Corringham, Essex.
+Life and career

+Mark-Anthony Turnage was born in Corringham, Essex on 10 June 1960.
+Turnage was the eldest of three children.
+His parents were lovers of classical music and were enthusiastic Pentecostal Christians.

 He began composing at age nine and at fourteen began studying at the junior section of the Royal College of Music.

 His initial musical studies were with Oliver Knussen, John Lambert, and later with Gunther Schuller.
 He also has been strongly influenced by jazz, in particular by the work of Miles Davis, and has composed works featuring jazz performers, including John Scofield, Peter Erskine, John Patitucci, and Joe Lovano.

 Turnage has composed numerous orchestral and chamber works, and three full-length operas.
 Greek, composed with the encouragement of Hans Werner Henze and first performed in 1988 at the Munich Biennale, is based on Steven Berkoff's adaptation of Oedipus Rex.
 The Silver Tassie, first performed in 2000, is based on the play by Seán O'Casey.
-Anna Nicole, with a libretto by Richard Thomas and first performed in 2011, relates the rise and fall of Playboy model and media celebrity Anna-Nicole Smith.
+Anna Nicole, with a libretto by Richard Thomas and first performed in 2011, relates the rise and fall of Playboy model and media celebrity Anna Nicole Smith.
 His opera for family audiences, Coraline, is based on the dark fantasy novel by Neil Gaiman, and was staged by The Royal Opera at the Barbican Theatre in 2018.
 His operas have been performed around the world including notably by New York City Opera (2013), Opernhaus Zurich (2019), Theater Dortmund (2013), Theater Freiburg (2018) and the Opera de Lille (2018).